Experimentation

 After the submission deadline, every jury member will score each jury category case entry on a 5-star rating scale (besides cases of friends, family, colleagues, and clients).
 The best scoring cases will be nominated as finalists and interviewed in-depth about their award entry.
 Based on the extra information from the interview, the jury will select the winner among the nominees in all jury categories.Every community award entry accepted by the ones nominated will be in a voting form for all our previous live show attendees.
 These attendees decide who wins the 2025 Community Award, sponsored by Convert.com.All winner announcements will be in the live broadcast airing on May 22nd, 6 pm UTC - 8.30 pm UTC.Question about our selection process: please use our contact form.

-May 22nd 2025 live broadcast
+May 22nd 2025 live recording

 The live broadcast has 120+ minutes of keynotes, interviews and winners